gruvw/pireplay/README.md

 # PiReplay

-Capture and instantly replay the last moments using a Raspberry Pi and a camera with a WEB application.
+Capture and instantly replay the last moments using a Raspberry Pi and a camera with a web application.

 Take a look at the project's [roadmap](docs/roadmap.md) to see upcoming features (and all the work accomplished).